BYLINE: Natalie Bruzda

 “We believe our results will have a strong impact on small communities and rural households that have no access to a reliable water supply system.”

 But the solution — treated wastewater piped directly to your home tap — has implications for urban environments and for the Las Vegas community in particular.
-And Los Angeles, for example, announced an ambitious plan to recycle 100% of its wastewater by 2035.
+And Los Angeles, for example, to recycle 100% of its wastewater by 2035.

 While the “toilet-to-tap” doesn’t seem palatable when you first hear it, communities across the world might not have a choice in the near future.